 Vesting simply means ownership.
 Employees own, or are fully vested, in their own

 contributions at all times.
 Employers with traditional 401(k) plans, however, often impose a vesting schedule on company contributions to encourage employee retention.
 Although there are a wide variety of approaches to vesting, one of the most common is to use a graded vesting schedule.
 For instance, an employee would vest in the employer contribution at a rate of 25% each year and be 100% vested after 4 years.

 Employer contributions as part of Safe Harbor 401(k) plans are vested immediately, aside from QACA Safe Harbor plans.

 Let Betterment help you create a 401(k) that works for you and your employees

 As a full-service provider, Betterment aims to make life easy for you.
 We will draft your plan document based on your preferences and our industry expertise of best practices.
-We will work to keep your plan in compliance at all times and can prepare amendments based on your changing needs.
+We will work with you to keep your plan in compliance and can prepare amendments based on your changing needs.

-Sign up for a free demo to see the true impact of our 401(k) plan can have on your business.
+Sign up for a free demo to learn about the impact our 401(k) plan can have on your business.